to-do-guru/to-do-guru-api/README.md

 ## createMember Mutation

-* Allows the a houshold member to be created
+* Adds a member to a household

 **Request**
 ```